Confidential (magazine): Rushmore

 A former film reviewer for the communist Daily Worker, Howard Rushmore was fired for a too-favorable review of Gone With The Wind.
 He moved to the New York Journal-American and became an active anti-communist.
 He later became director of research for Senator Joseph McCarthy's Subcommittee on Investigations in 1953.
 After a dispute with the subcommittee's chief counsel, Roy Cohn, Rushmore resigned.
 At the Journal-American, Rushmore criticized Cohn in print and was fired from the paper.
 Then his mentor, Walter Winchell, gained for him a new editorial job.
 Under Winchell's sponsorship, Howard Rushmore became the chief editor of Confidential.

-Rushmore, having earned the enmity of McCarthyite papers like those of the Hearst chain, found himself cut off from his usual employment.
+Rushmore provoked the enmity of newspaper editors and publishers who supported McCarthyism such as those who worked for the Hearst chain.
+He found himself cut off from his usual employment.
 Rushmore hoped to use Confidential as a new venue to expose communists, though he often had to settle for suspected Hollywood fellow travellers, who were implied in stories to be sexual "deviates."
 While his anti-communist hit pieces were bylined under his own name, he used a host of pseudonyms for Hollywood exposés, such as "Juan Morales" for "The Lavender Skeletons in TV's Closet" and "Hollywood—Where Men Are Men, and Women, Too!", or "Brooks Martin" for the Zsa Zsa Gabor story "Don't Be Fooled by the Glamour Pusses."
-Beside Rushmore-authored pieces unmasking communists and homosexuals in Washington and Hollywood, he also wrote how-to articles on divorce and conducting extra-marital affairs, echoing his past relationships with his two wives.
+Aside from Rushmore-authored pieces unmasking communists and homosexuals in Washington and Hollywood, he also wrote how-to articles on filing for divorce and conducting extra-marital affairs, echoing his experiences with his two wives.

 In January 1955, Rushmore flew to Los Angeles to confer with old Harrison informants like De Scaffa and Quillan.
 He also recruited new ones like Mike Connolly of the Hollywood Reporter and Agnes Underwood of the Los Angeles Herald Express.
 One of Rushmore's most prolific discoveries was United Press columnist Aline Mosby.
 Despite his high salary, Rushmore was repelled by the informants and Harrison.
 Rushmore considered his employer a "pornographer," though Rushmore himself was a collector of erotica.
 Harrison communicated with his West Coast network by telegram and phone.
 But in the rising face of legal threats from the film industry, Harrison would make his boldest move yet.